Conversations done

 Patricia Ariza

-Theatre as a practice for peace
+Theater as a practice of peace

 April 27, 2021